 10 Tips: How to Blend In Abroad

 1. Step out of your glaring, white shoes and into stylish, yet comfy shoes (unless your podiatrist requires special shoes for your knees or back).
-For foreign city trips (Rome, etc.) walking around in a nice pair of leather sandals or closed toed shoes makes all the difference.
-Nothing targets a tourist like bright, white sneakers.
+For foreign city trips walking around in a nice pair of leather sandals or closed toed shoes makes all the difference.
+Nothing says "tourist" like bright, white sneakers.

 2. Be culturally sensitive.
 You're on foreign turf.
-Respecting local customs, culture, services offered by this particular country is a must.
-Find out if wearing shorts in a church is acceptable or forbidden.
-When in doubt, cover your skin.
-I found this out the hard way in Israel when I was nearly tackled by an Arabic man in an Arabic village for wearing shorts in a Christian church.
+Respecting local customs and culture is a must.
+For example, find out if wearing shorts is acceptable or forbidden.
+And, when in doubt, cover your skin.
+I found this out the hard way in Israel when I was nearly tackled for wearing shorts in a church.

 3. Learn 10 basic phrases (hello, goodbye, thank you, passport, please…) in a language before traveling there.
 What better way to make the trip more exciting than practicing speaking a new language.
-Even go beyond the basics and take a class in a foreign language for a few weeks or months prior to traveling.
+Consider going beyond the basics and take a class in a foreign language for a few months prior to traveling.
 I've done this and it makes the trip all the more enjoyable (not to mention my travel pals appreciated my knowing how to quickly and politely ask where to find the nearest restroom).
-Berlitz classes are perfect.

 4. Respect their language.

-- If a foreign word sounds funny or like a "bad" English word – don't laugh.
+- If a foreign word sounds funny, don't laugh.
 When someone is communicating in their native tongue in their native country, remember who the foreigner is.

 - Even in countries where English is prevalent, some people may not speak it.
 Best not to assume they do and politely ask if they speak English.